herb-aungon/beyond_test/README.md

 5. In your Browser, type the following address `http://localhost:5000/beyond_login` or `your_ip/beyond_login`.
 The website is currently running live (http://herbportal.ddns.net/beyond_login)

 6. The login page should be loaded properly.
-If there are some problems check the step 1-3 is completed properly.
+If there are some problems check that the step 1-3 is completed properly.

 ###Usage

-1. User can create a battle and choose the start and end in the `View Hashtags` page
+1. User can create battles and choose the start and end in the `View Hashtags` page

 2. User can start/modify/delete a battle in the `Manage Battle` Page